opencrvs/opencrvs-core/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about:
-  For describing a small piece of functionality so users can accomplish a specific goal.
+about: For describing a small piece of functionality so users can accomplish a specific goal
 title: ''
 labels: ''
 assignees: ''